patrickdk77/nginx-acme/README.md

 **Context:** http

-An optional directive that allows increasing the size of in-memory storage of the module.
+Allows increasing the size of in-memory storage of the module.
 The shared memory zone will be used to store the issued certificates, keys and challenge data for all the configured certificate issuers.

+The default zone size is sufficient to hold ~50 ECDSA prime256v1 keys or ~35 RSA 2048 keys.

 ### acme_certificate